SeanMcP/seanmcp.com/src/content/articles/timeboxing-types.md

 that's okay too.
 You surely have enough value in the type to justify the time you spent writing it.

-This timeboxed writing should be in combination with an effort to mastery the type system you are using.
+This timeboxed writing should be in combination with an effort to master the type system you are using.
 As you grow in your understanding of the system, the quality of the types that you can write within your timebox will increase.